 International applicants for the MD or DMD may sit the Medical College Admission Test (MCAT) in place of the GAMSAT and require an overall minimum MCAT score of 492 with no section under 123, or a minimum GAMSAT score of 50 with no section under 50.
 International applicants for the DMD may submit Canadian or American Dental Association Dental Admissions Test results (DAT/CDAT).
 Refer to information below regarding Graduate Admissions Tests for further details.

 Applicants are initially ranked according to GPA and GAMSAT/MCAT/DAT (equally weighted), with the highest-ranking applicants being offered an interview.
+Due to COVID19 disruptions the usual interview process for International students is under review.
+Applicants will be provided with more information when it becomes available.

 After the interviews, candidates will be ranked by GPA, GAMSAT/MCAT/DAT and interview score (equally weighted), with the highest-ranking applicants being offered a place.
 Rural applicants will be ranked based on GAMSAT, GPA interview and rurality rating (equally weighted).